- Download Fact Sheet (PDF: 105KB)

 - At least a three-year history of importing food to the United States.
+The import history may be based on the shared importation history of previous or parent companies, such as those that have been involved in a merger.
 If applicants have imported food for more than three years, the FDA may review additional years as necessary to adequately evaluate compliance history.

 What kinds of foods are allowed under VQIP?

-- Foods from a facility (or farm) certified as following appropriate food safety practices under FDA’s Third-Party Certification regulations, which are required under the FDA Food Safety Modernization Act (FSMA).
+- Foods from a facility (or farm) certified under FDA’s Accredited Third-Party Certification regulations as following appropriate food safety practices.

-- No food that an applicant imports, including those not intended for inclusion in VQIP, can be subject to an import alert or Class 1 recall.
+- No food that an applicant imports, including those not intended for inclusion in VQIP, should be subject to an import alert or Class 1 recall.

 Benefits of participating: